colmap/colmap/doc/cameras.rst

 model that is complex enough to model the distortion effects:

 - ``SIMPLE_PINHOLE``, ``PINHOLE``: Use these camera models, if your images are undistorted a priori.
+These use one and two focal length parameters, respectively.
 Note that even in the case of undistorted images, COLMAP could try to improve the intrinsics with a more complex camera model.
 - ``SIMPLE_RADIAL``, ``RADIAL``: This should be the camera model of choice, if the intrinsics are unknown and every image has a different camera calibration, e.g., in the case of Internet photos.
 Both models are simplified